architect/arc.codes/src/views/docs/en/guides/extend/architect-plugins.md

 - providing hints to [`arc logs`][logs] as to where to find CloudWatch execution logs for your custom plugin Lambdas

 #### Arguments

+All arguments arrive as a bag of options with the following properties:

 |Argument|Description|
 |---|---|